Josh Brown (actor)

-Joshua Brown, born in Leeds, is a British actor.
-He is best known for playing Alex Pickering in the long-running BBC school drama, Grange Hill and for the main role of Matt in the Being Human spin-off Becoming Human.
+Joshua Brown (born 19 February 1990) is a British actor from Leeds.
+He is best known for playing Alex Pickering in the long-running BBC school drama Grange Hill and for the main role of Matt in the Being Human spin-off, Becoming Human.
 He has also appeared in another long-running series, Casualty.
 He guest starred in an episode of Holby City as a character called Frankie Moores.
-Joshua has filmed episodes for series 5 of Waterloo Road.
+He also appeared in series 5 of Waterloo Road.

 Brown was born in Leeds and grew up in Batley.
 He attended the Stage 84 Performing Arts School in Bradford.

 In 2013, Brown started his acting school, the Joshua Brown School of Acting.